QuocBao2001/3DFace_DaViT_Blender/README.md

 Demo Video: https://www.youtube.com/watch?v=qp1f-0poktE

-**In processing, please wait**

 ## Introduction

-This source code enables the recreation of a three-dimensional human face model from a two-dimensional input image.
+This source code enables the reconstruction of a three-dimensional human face model from a two-dimensional input image.
 The model employs the 3DMM Flame and the deep learning network DaViT.
 Moreover, the source code includes a plugin within the Blender software, enhancing its usability for users.

 ## Getting Started

-please read [INSTALL.md](ReadMe/INSTALL.md) for more details.
+please read [INSTALL.md](ReadMe/INSTALL.md) for more details. (please wait)

 ## Evaluation

 ## Training

-please read [TRAINING.md](ReadMe/TRAINING.md) for more details.
+please read [TRAINING.md](ReadMe/TRAINING.md) for more details. (please wait)

+## Acknowledgements

+We would like to express our sincere gratitude to the following projects and their contributors:

+- **DECA Repository**: The development of this project has been inspired by and built upon the DECA repository, which provided valuable insights and resources that accelerated our work.
+The DECA repository can be found [here](https://github.com/yfeng95/DECA).

+- **3DMM FLAME Model**: The Three-Dimensional Morphable Model (3DMM) FLAME has been instrumental in our research and development efforts.
+We acknowledge the creators of the 3DMM FLAME model for their pioneering work.
+More information about the 3DMM FLAME model can be accessed [here](https://flame.is.tue.mpg.de/).

+-  **DaViT**: The Dual Vision Transformer network (DaViT) serves as the backbone network of our deep learning model and has significantly contributed to the capabilities of our project.
+We express our appreciation to the developers of DaViT for their invaluable contributions.
+For more details about DaViT, visit [here](https://github.com/dingmyu/davit).

+We also thank all the open-source contributors and the broader community for their continuous support and contributions to the field of computer graphics and computer vision.
+Without the hard work and dedication of the aforementioned projects and their contributors, our project would not have been possible.
+We are indebted to their groundbreaking work.

 ## Citation